cov-lineages/pango-designation/README.md

-# assignment
+# Pango designation

-Repository for suggesting new lineages that should be added to the current lineage scheme
+The latest maintained Pango-lineage designations.

-This repository contains a nested structure of lineage assignments.
-Novel lineages or lineage refinements can be suggested via pull request to the repository.
+Novel lineages or lineage refinements can be suggested by filing an issue with the respective sequence names, as found on GISAID, and any supporting information such as a phylogenetic tree for the putative lineage.